500Foods/TMS-WEB-Core-JsonPrimer/README.md

 # TMS-WEB-Core-JSON-Primer

 This repository contains various code samples that first appeared in TMS Blog posts about using JSON within [TMS WEB Core](https://www.tmssoftware.com/site/tmswebcore.asp).
-The original posts can be found in [Part 1](https://www.tmssoftware.com/site/blog.asp?post=928) and [Part 2](https://www.tmssoftware.com/site/blog.asp?post=932) and were originally posted on May 5th and 6th, 2022).
+The original posts can be found in [Part 1](https://www.tmssoftware.com/site/blog.asp?post=928) and [Part 2](https://www.tmssoftware.com/site/blog.asp?post=932) and were first posted on May 5th and 6th, 2022).

 **/Combined** contains the original code for Examples 2-31, where the JavaScript, Delphi and TMS WEB Core variations are combined in each example. **/Delphi**, **/JavaScript**, and **/TMS WEB Core** contain simplified versions of